 Such a way the farmers and villagers learnt many useful things from this training programme.
 As many as 75 villagers and farmers of four villages and 150 students and M.Phil and Ph.D research scholars in Zoology, Botany were taken part in the training programme on Tuesday (22/08/2017), Wednesday (23/08/2017) and Thursday (24/08/2017) without charging money.

-Dr. Ramesh informed, due to failure of monsoon and no water flowing in rivers, the people face lot of problem regarding their water needs.
+Dr. Ramesh, Assistant Professor and Organizing Secretary of this training Programme informed, due to failure of monsoon and no water flowing in rivers, the people face lot of problem regarding their water needs.
 Hence, an awareness programme should be implemented throughout the state regarding rain water harvesting and re-use of waste water for agriculture purposes.
 This could minimize the water need in future.
-The supply by the corporation has come down everywhere, over exploitation of ground water by motor for agricultural purposes in all the villages make inadequate of water need.
+The supply by the corporation has come down everywhere, over exploitation of ground water by motor for agricultural purposes in the village make inadequate of water need.